nolyoi/GeckoAPI/README.md

 # GeckoScraper

 ## Installation
-To run the command-line program, first clone this repository
+1. To run the command-line program, first clone this repository

     $ git clone git@github.com:nolyoi/GeckoAPI.git

+2. CD into the root directory:

+    $ cd GeckoAPI

+3. Install dependencies:

+    $ bundle install

-From the root directory (/gecko_api) run
+4. From the root directory (/gecko_api) run

     $ ./bin/gecko_api

-To use this gem in another project you can do the following:
+Or to use this gem in another project you can do the following:

-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

 ```
 ruby
 gem 'gecko_api'
 ```

-And then execute:
+2. And then execute:

     $ bundle